>>> find another congregation

 letters re induction service 1874

-complaint of William Lightbown re dismissal 1892
+complaint of William Lightbown re dismissal from choir 1892

-application & references of Jane Thompson
+application & references of Jane Thompson for post of day school teacher

 sunday school financial estimates 1910